 Things to Read

-You can tell the difference between these types of organizations almost as soon as you walk into the office or sit down in an interview or meeting.
+Some organizations are great, some…not so much.
+You can tell the difference between these types of organizations almost as soon as you walk into the office, sit down for an in person or virtual interview, or talk to someone who works there.
 Truly great organizations care about their people and create high-quality employee experiences.
 These are the companies that are focused not just on increasing their bottom lines, but on building communities for their employees and customers where everyone is engaged and moving forward.